Bill Lee

 When the awful shooting occurred – any shooting – did you feel affected?
 If you lived in Nerwtown, CT (Sandy Hook Elementary School) you did.
 Same for Highland Park, IL on the 4th of July two years ago and all the others when it’s close to home.
 We automatically identify when the threat feels near.

 I’m feeling that way now because two of my grandchildren are in college, in different schools, and each had a shooting nearby them, one on and the other just off campus.
 That’s really close to the heart for me.
 But it’s likely you didn’t even hear about those shootings because we have two mass shootings every three days and lots more single shootings in this shooting gallery of a country.
 Most of the attention to them fades away quickly, covered only by local news and even then only for a day or two.
-Then the journalists are off to cover the next brutal event.
+Then the journalists are off to cover the next “If it bleeds, it leads” event.

 My grandchildren are okay, thanks for asking, but I am not.
 My fire is stoked once again to a roaring inferno over our insane refusal to protect our own people until the blood is flowing close to home.
 And even then we do nothing to prevent the next massacre, just like the days following the Sandy Hook slaughter of first graders, when we did nothing but offer impotent, cowardly and offensive “thoughts and prayers.”